Classmate (stationery): Corporate social responsibility

 Every Classmate notebook carries ITC's Corporate Social Responsibility message on its back.
 For every four Classmate notebooks purchased, ITC contributes ₹1 to its social development initiative that supports, among other projects (including development of tobacco plantations to increase cigarette production), primary education.

 Classmate Young Authors Contest

 The Classmate Young Authors Contest 2004 (CYAC 2004) was initiated by ITC Limited to provide a platform for budding writers among students to showcase their talent and an opportunity to develop it through interaction with some of the country's leading literary icons.

-Classmate Spell Bee
+Classmate Spelling Bee

-Classmate Spell bee has completed nine seasons so far and is considered India's largest spelling competition.
+Classmate Spelling bee has completed nine seasons as of 2016 and has been described as one of India's largest spelling competitions.
 It aims to bring the best spellers together from every part of the nation, focusing on honing the spelling skills of Indian students in a fun and educational way.
 The last season winner received a cash prize of 2 lakh along with a sponsored trip to Washington DC, USA, to witness the Scripps National Spelling Bee 2015 with a parent.